onkkul/COVID19_Spread_Predictor/README.md

 # Estimate the Spread and Growth of Novel COVID 19
-## Detecting and predicting the spread using facebooks prophet API
+## Detecting and predicting the spread using Facebook's prophet API

 ***Dependencies to be installed:***
 - python 3.5 or above